Roller hockey

-Roller hockey is a form of hockey played on a dry surface using wheeled skates.
-It can be played with traditional roller skates (quad skates) or with inline skates and use either a ball or puck.
-Combined, roller hockey is played in nearly 60 countries worldwide.
+Roller hockey is a form of hockey played on a dry surface using wheeled skates – either traditional roller skates (quad skates) or with inline skates – and a ball or a puck.
+Roller hockey is played in nearly 60 countries worldwide.

-There are three major variants of organized roller hockey.
-Traditional "roller hockey" (also called rink hockey, quad hockey, and hardball hockey) is played using quad skates, curved/'cane' sticks, and a ball; it is a limited-contact sport.
-"Inline hockey" is played using inline skates, ice hockey sticks, and a puck; it is a full-contact sport though body checks are not allowed.
+There are two major variants of organized roller hockey.
+Traditional roller hockey (also called rink hockey, hardball hockey, or quad hockey) is played using quad skates, curved "cane" sticks, and a ball; it is a limited-contact sport.
+The other variant, inline hockey, is played using inline skates, ice hockey sticks, and a puck; it is a full-contact sport, though body checks are not allowed.
 Most professional hockey games take place on an indoor or outdoor sport court (a type of plastic interlinking tiles used to create a skating surface).
 Otherwise, any dry surface can be used to host a game, typically a roller rink, macadam (asphalt), or cement.